-NOTE: Do not apply any grease to the threads of the spark plug or bad grounding of the spark plug may occur, resulting in a weak spark.
+NOTE: Do not apply any grease to the threads of the spark plug.
+You can cause inadequate grounding of the spark plug if you apply grease to it.
+Poor grounding of the spark plug results in a weak spark.

 Adjustments may vary from Eclipse published values if the flame controls other than those recommended in the Design Guide are used.
 Consult with the engineer who specified the alternate control for limitations.